 Upper respiratory infections can result from a common cold or ear infection.
-Lower respiratory infection can result from bronchitis or pneumonia.
+A lower respiratory infection can result from bronchitis or pneumonia.

 Respiratory Infection Outcomes

 Nursing home residents who contract respiratory infections can make a full recovery if treated properly.
 Proper treatment requires that nursing home staff follow clean and healthy protocols and monitor patients closely for signs.
-A low fever or sniffles can quickly turn into something more if not addressed immediately.
+A low fever or mild cough can quickly turn into something more if not addressed immediately.

 Re-infection can also occur when there are multiple residents infected at the same time.
 The frequency of visitors and the time of year are also heavy factors in respiratory infection.
-If a resident is re-infected it could be a sign that the environment is not being kept clean or the staff is not following clean protocols.
+If a resident is re-infected, it could be a sign that the environment is not being kept clean or the staff is not following proper care protocols.

-Chronic infections occur when there are other diseases or diagnoses, like diabetes, or when staff is neglecting to follow cleanliness protocols like washing hands after working with a resident.
-Staff neglect can also result from not monitoring residents properly for symptoms.
-This neglect can often lead to a lack of proper treatment.
-This leads to respiratory infections like pneumonia and can to be life-threatening.
+Chronic infections occur when residents suffer from pre-existing health problems like diabetes or when staff is neglecting to follow cleanliness protocols like washing hands after working with a resident.
+Staff neglect can also result from not monitoring residents properly for symptoms, meaning residents won’t get prompt treatment for respiratory infections.

 Lawsuits Regarding Respiratory Infections in Nursing Home Residents